 I have a key for a LVRPA directly managed fishery and I shall not be joining the new licensee, how can I return my existing key?

-These will need to be returned to the us.
-Details of how to do this will be available during this process.
+These will need to be returned to us.
+Please email email@example.com for details on how to do this.

 How can I buy a permit?

 All existing angling venues will continue with arrangements organised by the individual clubs as before.
-Details for the eight fisheries in this process will be worked through and shared with you.
+The new organization for the eight fisheries will contact you with parking arrangements

 Will the Rules and Conditions change?

 Like all angling organisations, the new licensee will have their own rules and conditions which you would need to abide by.